drcereceres/UpStream/src/readme.txt

 9. Close up of Project Timeline (premium extension)

+== Upgrade Notice ==

+= 1.16.2 =
+If you were having date issues within Projects, please clear your cache and re-save any item that was being affected by it.

 == Changelog ==

 The format is based on [Keep a Changelog](http://keepachangelog.com) and this project adheres to [Semantic Versioning](http://semver.org).

-= [@todo: WIP] =
+= [1.16.2] - 2018-03-26 =

 Fixed:
 * Fixed yet another error with malconversion of some time zones

-= [1.16.2] - 2018-03-26 =

-Fixed:
-* Enhanced support for timezone changing

 = [1.16.1] - 2018-03-13 =